-There’s this idea that living frugally means you have to be a total tightwad and pinch every penny.
-And that’s just plain wrong.
+You might assume that living a frugal life means you have to be a total tightwad and pinch every penny.

-But I remember having that thought before I started learning about frugal living when those extreme couponing shows became popular.
+Once upon a time, I thought frugal living meant you had to be an extreme couponer.
 I’d see these moms triumphantly buying 100 packs of toilet paper for $5 and I assumed that’s what being frugal meant.

 Now I know better.

-Because living a frugal lifestyle isn’t really about scoring the best deals on bulk toilet paper purchases or being a total cheapskate.
+Because living a frugal lifestyle isn’t really about scoring the best deals on bulk toilet paper purchases or depriving yourself.
 It’s more about intention — what you do with your money and what you don’t.

-For example, when you choose to start following frugal living tips, you can:
+For example, when you choose to be frugal with money, you can:

-- Start building wealth and work toward financial freedom.
+- Start building wealth and reach financial freedom!

 That all sounds good, right?